htmlhint/HTMLHint/CHANGE.md

 3. Support hint any file without `.html` or `.htm` extension, just like: `htmlhint test.xhtml`
 4. Support json raw format in cli
 5. tag-pair(rule): Show the line of the start tag
+6. space-tab-mixed-disabled(rule): Support space and tab mode, for check only space or tab

 fix: